IdealYuvi/Vanilla-Javascript-Projects/README.md

 # Vanilla-Javascript-Projects
-This repo has the projects I did when I learned Javascript.
+This repo has some projects I did when I learned Javascript.